tars/tars/docs/en/options.md

 # Options

-All builder configuration is in one file - tars-config.js at the root of the project.
+All builder configuration is in one file — tars-config.js at the root of the project.

-You need to restart the assembly to changes are applied.
+You need to restart the assembly to apply changes.

 ## Variable options